by Bruce Dunlavy

 The meaning of “gerrymander” has not changed since it was first coined in 1812.
-Gerry was then governor of Massachusetts, and signed the law the created new voting districts after the 1810 census.
+Gerry was then governor of Massachusetts, and signed a law that created new voting districts after the 1810 census.
 His party, the Democratic-Republicans, controlled both houses of the State legislature, and they drew the boundaries of State and Federal legislative districts to favor themselves.
 The results included some tortuously-designed districts, including one that was satirized in the Boston Gazette with a cartoon depicting it in the shape of a fanciful monster.
 Comparing it with a salamander, the Gazette dubbed the creation a “Gerry-mander.”

 The sobriquet has been common ever since, and so has the practice of the victorious party in State elections drawing district boundaries to suit themselves.
 It got seriously out of hand until two Supreme Court decisions, Baker v.
 Carr (1962) and Reynolds v.
 Sims (1964).
 These cases – which Chief Justice Earl Warren called the most important of his tenure – accomplished three things.
 First and foremost, they established that the Federal courts have the authority to intervene in issues of the apportionment of representatives.
 In addition, they established the principle of “one person, one vote,” meaning that all districts must be roughly equal in population.
 Finally, they provided that State legislatures, as well as Congress, are subject to the same rules of apportionment of representation.